bikrambora/devlab-launchpad/README.md

 * Click on "Lab Instructions"
 * Click on "Go to Console"
 * Follow instructions of specific lab to walk through it
-* Fill in "Give Feedback" to win a $50 Amazon gift voucher
+* Fill in "Give Feedback" to be in the draw to win a $50 Amazon gift voucher
 * Enjoy!

-Scan Feedback Link
+Scan Feedback Link to get the full list of labs.

 <img src="./media/feedbackQR.png" width="30%">